 Interested in having the adventure of a lifetime?
-Looking for a way to augment your Asian Studies major or minor?
 Would you like to improve your Asian language skills?

-Students wishing to receive Northwestern credit for study in Asia and the Middle East have a number of exciting options.
+Students wishing to receive Northwestern credit for study in Asia have a number of exciting options.
 Northwestern currently has affiliated study abroad programs in the following countries:

-China, India, Japan, Nepal, Thailand, Vietnam, and Korea.
+China, India, Japan, Thailand, Vietnam, and South Korea.

-Extensive information on each program is available at the Study Abroad Office.
-Students should see the ASP director before and upon return from study abroad.
+Extensive information on each program is available at the Global Learning Office.
+Students should see their major/minor advisor before and upon return from study abroad.

-When students return to Northwestern, they should make an appointment with the Asian and Middle East Studies advisor and bring the following materials:
+When students return to Northwestern, they should make an appointment with their major/minor advisor and bring the following materials: